Spectral signature of high-order photon processes enhanced by Cooper-pair pairing: Model reduction

 \subsection{Outline of analysis}

+{Separation of energy scales plays a central role in the understanding of complex systems.
+Remarkably, it is often possible to describe the dynamics of complex systems with just a handful of relevant low energy degrees of freedom.
+This concept has been pivotal for the description of molecules, and its most celebrated procedure is known as the Born-Oppenheimer approximation.
+Based on the fact that nuclei are much heavier than electrons, one computes the electron orbitals as a function of the nuclei positions.
+These orbitals then serve as the potential of the nuclei positional degree of freedom, accurately describing the quantized low-energy molecular vibrations.}

-In this section, we describe the mathematical procedure for reducing the three-mode Hamiltonian of an $LC$ oscillator shunted by a KITE to an effective one-mode Hamiltonian.
-The procedure that we use is not mathematically rigorous, yet it provides a reduced model that agrees both qualitatively and, to a lesser extent, quantitatively with the full circuit model (see Fig.\ \ref{fig:model_reduction}).
+{In this section, we adapt this procedure to reduce the three-mode Hamiltonian of an $LC$ oscillator shunted by a KITE {(Fig.~\ref{fig:circuit})} to an effective one-mode Hamiltonian.} The procedure that we use is not mathematically rigorous, yet it provides a reduced model that agrees both qualitatively and, to a lesser extent, quantitatively with the full circuit model (see Fig.\ \ref{fig:model_reduction}).
 Improving the agreement and establishing a firm mathematical foundation will be the subject of future work \cite{Teufel2003}.
-We neglect the readout resonator and consider the circuit in Fig.\ \ref{fig:circuit}.
+We neglect the readout {and parasitic} resonators and consider the circuit in Fig.\ \ref{fig:circuit}.
 To realize the Hamiltonian in Eq.\ \eqref{eq:Hcircuit} at $\theta_\mathrm{ext} = \pi$, we first place ourselves in the parameter regime $E_L \ll \epsilon_C \sim E_C$, which guarantees large phase fluctuations in the oscillator.
 Second, we require $E_J \lesssim \epsilon_L \ll E_J / \varepsilon$ to lower the two-Cooper-pair tunneling energy below the bare Josephson energy $E_J$ while keeping single-Cooper-pair tunneling a perturbation.
-Finally, making the oscillator frequency the largest energy scale in the effective Hamiltonian (but still much smaller than the junction plasma frequency), we arrive at the parameter regime $E_L \ll \epsilon_C \sim E_C, E_J \lesssim \epsilon_L$ and $\varepsilon \ll 1$.
+Finally, making the oscillator frequency the largest energy scale in the effective Hamiltonian (but still much smaller than the junction plasma frequency), we arrive at the parameter regime $E_L \ll \epsilon_C \sim E_C, E_J \lesssim \epsilon_L$ and $\varepsilon \ll 1$. .

 Our analysis is organized as follows.
-We first write down the exact Hamiltonian for the circuit in Fig.\ \ref{fig:circuit} and move to a basis where the kinetic energy is diagonal and the modes are weakly coupled.
-Then, we derive the low-frequency component of the Hamiltonian evaluated at the equilibrium positions of the high-frequency modes.
-Finally, we derive the ground state energy of the high-frequency component and combine the results into an effective single-mode low-energy Hamiltonian.
+We start from the exact Hamiltonian for the circuit in Fig.\ \ref{fig:circuit} and move to a basis where the kinetic energy is diagonal and the modes are weakly coupled.
+In this basis, the Hamiltonian involves two high-frequency modes and one low-frequency mode.
+In the spirit of the Born-Oppenheimer approximation, we then assume that the high-frequency variables instantaneously minimize the potential energy for every value of the low-frequency variable.
+This yields an effective Hamiltonian for the low-frequency mode alone.